IoT in manufacturing:

 Edge devices

-Edge devices are computing capabilities that sit between embedded systems and cloud or premises-based servers.
-Edge devices can process data locally, analyze it in near real-time, and make decisions without sending it to the cloud for analysis.
+Edge devices have computing capabilities and are located between embedded systems and cloud or premises-based servers.
+Edge devices can process data locally, analyze it in near real-time, and generate insights without sending it to the cloud for analysis.

 Cloud solutions